Armasyll/psde/README.md

 ## About the game

-It's a 3D browser-based game written in JavaScript.
+It's a 3D browser-based game written in JavaScript <sup>that requires a web server to access</sup>.

 It uses `Babylon.JS 3.3.0` (https://github.com/BabylonJS/Babylon.js), models created and exported from `Blender 2.79`, and textures created in `Inkscape 0.92.3`.